ers6/pure_qabo_job_analyzer/READ_ME.md

 # READ_ME
 This jupyter notebook compares 2 csv files of publication metadata pulled from Elsevier's Pure RIMS to determine to isolate deleted records and write them out to a csv file for review.

-## 1. Generate your data for comparison
+## 1. Generate your baseline data

 First, create a subfolder in the same directory you're saving your Python script in.
 This folder will contain all the research output data held in Pure at a particular point in time.
-I've named mine 20250425_ros.
+I've named mine 20250320_ros.

 Next, you'll need to populate your folder with data.
 We gather publication metadata using the reporting module in Pure.
 If you do not have access to the reporting module, you can still produce a list of research outputs using the Pure API.